0. Introduction

 Top management appoints and maintains a member of XXX management who, irrespective of other responsibilities, has responsibility and authority that includes:

-3. Ensuring initiation of action(s) to minimize the likelihood of the occurrence of nonconformities (Refer 6.4.3); and
+- Ensuring initiation of action(s) to minimize the likelihood of the occurrence of nonconformities; and

 4.3 ORGANIZATION CAPABILITY

 XXX determines and allocates the resources needed to implement, maintain, and improve the effectiveness of the requirements of the Quality Management System.
 Resources needed, which include people, infrastructure, environment, monitoring & measuring resources are determined by the respective Department heads and approved by the General Manager.
-For determining the resources, capabilities and constraints of internal resources and required competency are considered.
+To determine the resources, internal resources’ capabilities and constraints and required competency are considered.

 XXX determines the knowledge necessary for its operations and to achieve conformity of its products and services.
 These include:

-Product information from training programs / conferences are documented and shared.
-Service related information (e.g. discrepancies, customer grievances) are documented and shared.
-Whenever there is a changing requirements, acquiring or access of additional knowledge or updates are done and documented by concerned department.
+Product information from training programs/conferences is documented and shared.
+Service-related information (e.g. discrepancies, customer grievances) is documented and shared.
+Whenever there a changing requirements, acquiring or accessing additional knowledge or updates are done and documented by the concerned department.

 4.3.2 Human Resources